-Top 40 Commercial Alternatives to IBM Rational Functional Tester
+Top 2 Alternatives to IBM Rational Functional Tester for Functional UI

 IBM Rational Functional Tester (RFT) emerged in the 2000s as part of the IBM Rational lifecycle suite.
 It became a mainstay in enterprise QA because it automated desktop and web GUI testing within familiar Java and .NET ecosystems, offered a robust object map for UI elements, supported data-driven testing, and integrated with popular IDEs and CI/CD tools.
 For many large organizations running legacy desktop and web applications, RFT delivered reliable, repeatable functional UI automation at scale.